magicaks/magicaks/setup.md

 > **Note:** It's normal for this to take a long time to provision, especially the Firewall, so relax and grab a coffee.

-After provisioning the resources take note of the terraform output variables, you will be using them in upcoming steps.
+After provisioning the resources take note of the Terraform output variables, you will be using them in upcoming steps.

 ## Provision an AKS cluster